 Our institutions of higher education include Illinois State University, Illinois Wesleyan University, Heartland Community College and Lincoln College-Normal.
 Our world-class healthcare institutions include Advocate BroMenn Medical Center and OSF St. Joseph.

-Our community is also the proud home of the headquarters for State Farm Insurance, Mitsubishi Motors North America, Inc. (the only Mitsubishi Motors plant in North America) and COUNTRY Financial.
+Our community is also the proud home of the headquarters for State Farm Insurance and COUNTRY Financial.

 Population of BN